 Ricotta is a soft, grainy cheese made from cow's milk in this case (though it can also be made with goat, sheep, or buffalo milk).

-The type I use for all of my recipes is the regular soft ricotta sold in supermarkets or specialty stores.
-It's creamy but granular (image below), moist, and has an almost sweet taste.
+I use the regular soft ricotta sold in supermarkets or specialty stores for all of my recipes.
+It's creamy but granular, moist, and almost sweet.

 Blueberry topping

 Do you have other berries?
 Use them.
-Raspberries and blackberries work well too, though they're very tangy so you might want to add more sugar to the sauce.
-Sweet cherries work very well too, like the sauce I serve with this Chocolate Ice Cream.
+Raspberries and blackberries work well, though they can be very tangy, so you might want to add more sugar to the sauce.
+Sweet cherries also work.

 - Ricotta: it needs to be soft, curdled, and moist but without excess liquid.
 If it has too much water, drain it by placing it on a colander with a cheesecloth.